← Environmental Law Center← Centro de Derecho Ambiental

 20. Finally, the official must foliate and file the new document in the respective file and coordinate sending a copy to the interested party.

-30. When the parties have been notified of the final resolution of the opposition hearing(s) and no appeals are possible or all deadlines have expired, the Zona Marítimo-Terrestre Department must request from the Council the approval of the closure of the file(s) of the party(ies) that lost the opposition.
+30. When the parties have been notified of the final resolution of the opposition(s) hearing and no appeals are admissible or all terms have expired, the Maritime-Terrestrial Zone Department must request the Council's approval for the closure of the file(s) of the party(ies) that lost the opposition.

 31. The Department must follow up on this request until the Municipal Council issues a new agreement ordering the closure of the corresponding file(s).

-44. The official must verify if in the case of the concession application being processed, the preliminary project is required and notify the interested party of this requirement, if applicable.
+44. The official must verify if, in the case of the concession application being processed, the preliminary project is required and notify the interested party of this requirement, if applicable.

-46. Once the municipality has the preliminary project and the ICT's approval, these must be foliated and filed in the respective concession application file, so that they are mentioned in the final draft resolution for approval of the concession by the Municipal Council.
+46. Once the municipality has the preliminary project and the ICT approval, these must be foliated and filed in the respective concession application file, so that they are mentioned in the final draft resolution for approval of the concession by the Municipal Council.

 (Repealed by session No. 15 of May 8, 2009)